-The muses have been inspiring artists since the antiquity and there countless paintings, drawings, designs, poems and statues dedicated to them.
+The muses have been inspiring artists and their countless paintings, drawings, designs, poems, and statues dedicated to them.
 All artists of the Renaissance acknowledged their importance in artistic creation, dedicating their works to the Muses.

 1. Clio discovered history and guitar, and she was always represented with a clarion in the right arm and a book in the left hand.

-3. Thalia was the protector of comedy; she discovered comedy, geometry, architectural science and agriculture, and she was represented holding a theatrical – comedy mask.
+3. Thalia was the protector of comedy; discovering comedy, geometry, architectural science, and agriculture, and she was represented holding a theatrical – comedy mask.

-4. Melpomene invented tragedy, rhetoric speech and melos.
-She was depicted holding a tragedy mask and usually bearing a bat.
+4. Melpomene invented tragedy, rhetoric speech, and melos.
+She was depicted holding a tragic mask and usually bearing a bat.

-5. Terpsichore, the protector of dance, she invented dances, the harp and education.
+5. Terpsichore, the protector of dance, invented dances, harp, and education.
 She was usually depicted wearing laurels on her head, holding a harp in her hand.

-6. Erato, was the protector of Love and Love Poetry.
-Her name comes from the word “Eros” that refers to the feeling of falling in love.
+6. Erato was the protector of Love and Love Poetry.
+Her name comes from the word “Eros” which refers to the feeling of falling in love.
 She is the muse depicted holding a lyre and love arrows and bows.

 7. Polymnia, the protector of the divine hymns and mimic art and the muse who invented geometry and grammar.
 She was depicted looking up to the sky, holding a lyre.

-8. Ourania was the protector of the celestial objects and stars and invented astronomy, so she always bearing stars, a celestial sphere and a bow compass.
+8. Ourania was the protector of the celestial objects and stars and invented astronomy, so she always bearing stars, a celestial sphere, and the bow compass.

-9. Calliope, was the superior Muse, accompanying kings and princes in order to impose justice and serenity.
-She was the protector of heroic poems, and rhetoric art of epic poetry.
-The myth says that Homer asks from Calliope to inspire him while writing Iliad and Odyssey, and, thus, Calliope is depicted holding laurels in one hand and the two Homeric poems in the other.
+9. Calliope, was the superior Muse, accompanying kings and princes to impose justice and serenity.
+She was the protector of heroic poems and the rhetoric art of epic poetry.
+The myth says that Homer asks from Calliope inspired him while writing Iliad and Odyssey, and, thus, Calliope is depicted holding laurels in one hand and the two Homeric poems in the other.

-Theatre most using symbol, the two masks represent the traditional division between comedy and tragedy.
-They are symbols of the Thalia, Muse of comedy and Melpomene, the Muse of tragedy.
+Theatre’s most used symbol, the two masks represent the traditional division between comedy and tragedy.
+They are symbols of the Thalia, Muse of comedy, and Melpomene, the Muse of tragedy.